redcelltheory/redcelltheory/README.md

 Welcome!

-**The Red Cell Theory** is a personal project born from a former researcher with a soft spot for telling stories about science, research, and biomedical discoveries in an narrative, and hopefully in an entertaining way.
-After years in the lab, I stepped into this incredible journey of storytelling and truly hope my project will catch your heart.
-Whether it’s through video essays, livestreams, discord discussions, or short articles, my goal is try to make science feel as **interesting, accessible, and engaging** in my own small way.
+**The Red Cell Theory** is a personal project born from a researcher with a soft spot for telling stories about science, research, and biomedical discoveries in an narrative, and hopefully in an entertaining way.
+After years in the lab, I am trying to step into this incredible journey of storytelling and truly hope my project will catch your heart.
+Whether it’s through story videos, livestreams, discord discussions, or short articles, my goal is try to make science feel as **interesting, accessible, and engaging** in my own small way.

-This space hosts development work for my digital platforms, community tools, behind-the-scenes bits of my content, and other eventual experimental projects (I remain a researcher at heart 🧪✨).
+This space hosts development work for my different platforms, community tools, behind-the-scenes bits of my content, and other eventual experimental projects (🧪✨).

 <p align="left"><a href="https://www.youtube.com/@redcelltheory" target="_blank"><img src="https://raw.githubusercontent.com/redcelltheory/branding-assets/main/popular-logos/youtube.svg" alt="YouTube" height="32" style="margin-right: 20px;"></a>&nbsp;&nbsp;
 <a href="https://twitch.tv/theredcelltheory" target="_blank"><img src="https://raw.githubusercontent.com/redcelltheory/branding-assets/main/popular-logos/twitch.svg" alt="Twitch" height="32" style="margin-right: 20px;"></a>&nbsp;&nbsp;